History

 Amateur Ballplayers Become Local Heroes

-The Holy Name nine also became an outstanding franchise during the 1930’s.
+The Holy Name nine also became a notable franchise in the 1930s.
 The “Names” were the first Hartford Twilight League team to advance players into professional baseball.
-A double-play duo, Bert Meisner and Pete Kapura signed with the Hartford Senators of the Eastern League in 1931.
-Holy Name’s first baseman, Jigger Farrell was an natural hitter.
-Farrell later became a mainstay player-manager for the Savitt Gems throughout their semi-professional years.
+A double-play duo, Bert Meisner and Pete Kapura, signed with the Hartford Senators of the Eastern League in 1931.
+Holy Name’s first baseman, Jigger Farrell, was a natural hitter who later became a mainstay player-manager for the Savitt Gems throughout their semi-professional years.
 Other successful teams in the league’s early years included Check Bread, Mahoney’s Service, Mayflower Sales, and Home Circle.

 1932 Home Circle